josephleblanc/syn_parser/docs/ai_todo.md

 ## Next Immediate Steps

-1. **Implement Module and Use Declaration Parsing**:
-   - These are foundational for understanding code organization
-   - They establish important cross-file relationships
+1. **Complete Remaining Item Types**:
+   - Implement Type Aliases, Unions, and Trait Aliases parsing
+   - Add Constants and Statics support
+   - Implement Macros and Macro Rules parsing

 2. **Add Basic Function Body Analysis**:
    - Start with simple statement and expression extraction
    - Focus on variable declarations and function calls
+   - Create a `BlockNode` to represent code blocks

 3. **Expand Relationship Types**:
-   - Add the `Uses` relationship to track dependencies
    - Implement `Calls` relationship for function invocations
+   - Add data flow tracking between variables
+   - Create control flow relationships

 4. **Begin Semantic Chunking**:
    - Create a chunking strategy for embedding functions
    - Test with different context window sizes
+   - Group related items for better retrieval

 5. **Create Simple Graph Queries**:
    - Implement basic traversal methods for the graph
    - Support "find related code" queries
+   - Enable "find all implementations of trait X" queries

-This plan provides a comprehensive approach to enhancing your Rust code parser for RAG purposes, focusing on both the syntactic extraction and semantic relationships that will be most valuable for code generation and refactoring tasks.
+This plan provides a comprehensive approach to enhancing your Rust code parser for RAG purposes.
+You've already completed the first major milestone by implementing module structure and use declarations.
+The next steps will focus on completing the remaining item types and enhancing the semantic relationships that will be most valuable for code generation and refactoring tasks.